vulook/FightClubProjectSBJS/README_EN.md

 #### 4. controller:
 - *MainController:* Handles HTTP requests related to the main part of the project, such as registration, login, verification, and user validation.
-- *registerNewUser:* Registers a new user, generates a verification code, and sends an email with a request for verification.
+- *registerNewUser:* Registers a new user, generates a verification code, and sends an email requesting verification.
 - *verifyUser:* Verifies a user based on the provided verification code.
 - *AdminController:* Handles administrator operations and CRUD functionality.
 ___